andywillis/downloadmedia/README.md

 - `id`: A unique identifier for the menu item (required)
 - `level`: what level the menu is (required)
 - `title`: The text that appears in the menu item (required)
 - `extensions`: A list of extensions associated with that menu item.
-Each extension is separated by a pipe (`|`) operator (required only on those menu items responsible for downloading files).
+Each extension is preceded by a period/full-stop, and separated by a pipe (`|`) operator (required only on those menu items responsible for downloading files).
 - `parentId`: used to link a child menu item to its parent `id` (required only on sub-menu items that need to link to a parent `id`).
 - `icons`: Adds an icon set (available in six colours: red, yellow, green, purple, blue, and gray) to the menu item.